GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 Once a user taps **Verify**, displayed in the bottom sheet, the promise containing the entire text message will resolve.
-You can use a regular expression to distill the OTP and verify the user.
+You can use a regular expression to extract the OTP and verify the user.
 Notably, you should parse and use the SMS message assuming it could have been altered by an attacker inserting their own SMSes into your app (e.g. following the formatting convention and sending it right after you called `navigator.sms.receive()`).
 For example, if a